Framing Children's Art: Three Examples

 1. “Self-portrait” by Ella, age 4 (watercolor)

 For this piece, we decided to accentuate the colors with mat boards, which Ella helped pick out.
 This kept her involved in the process and made the framing treatment even more personal, special and meaningful.
-Purple is Ella’s favorite color in this piece, so we used our Romanesque Grape mat board, and added our Marigold mat to accentuate the warmth of the other colors.
+Purple is Ella’s favorite color in this piece, so we used our Imperial Plum mat board, and added our Marigold mat to accentuate the warmth of the other colors.
 We finished it off with our Spanish White mat board, to ease the viewer’s eye into the frame.
 Because Ella’s self-portrait is being added to a gallery wall featuring works all in black wood frames, our Black Wood Frame was used.